 Information relating to the UK Parliamentary (General) Election 2017

-A Parliamentary election to elect the MP for the Harborough Constituency will take place on Thursday 8 June 2017.
-Polling stations will be open from 7am until 10pm.
+A Parliamentary election to elect the MP for the Harborough Constituency took place on Thursday 8 June 2017.

 Telephone - 0116 288 8961